codex-academy/JavaScript-foundations-for-modern-web-frameworks/README.md

-# JavaScript-foundations-for-modern-web-frameworks
+# Roadmap: JavaScript foundations for modern web frameworks

+## Foundational Web Application development skills

+The list below is foundational skills that Web App developers should master.

 * Capture information in a Web Page, process the information and show a response using the DOM.

-* Display contents on a web page using the DOM:

-  * From a list of numbers, strings and Objects:
-  * Create html table or list dynamically from a array of values
+* Display contents on a web page using the DOM from a list of numbers, strings and Objects create html table or list dynamically.
-  * Detect which value is clicked on and display additional information
+* Detect which value is clicked on in a list or table and display/capture additional information.

-* Filter the contents from a list of numbers, string and Objects and display the result on the screen.
+* Filter the contents from a list of numbers, strings or Objects and display the result on the screen.
 * Capture data on a screen and add it to a list.
 Show the newly captured data on the screen.
 * Validate entered input.
 Show error messages if required.
 Show confirmation messages.

+## Foundational Technical skills
+### DOM elements

+* Getting DOM element references:
+  * `document.querySelector`
+  * `document.querySelectorAll`
+* Adding events to DOM elements:
+  * `element.addEventListener`
+  * inline events with `onclick` etc
+### HTML elements

+You should be able to comfortably use various HTML form input elements such as text, select, radio & checkbox.
+Also explore slider and hidden.

+### Responsive web pages

+Ensure that you can create responsive web pages and widgets.
+With content displayed next to each other.
+With appropriate styling & spacing between screen components.

+Concepts to cover:
+  * flexbox
+  * `display: inline-block`
+  * CSS frameworks - Bootstrap, Materialize &

+### Functions & Objects

+You should be able to confidently:

+  * create functions,
-* Confidently: create functions, factory functions & Object Literals - use them to separate application logic from Front End logic.
+  * factory functions & Object Literals

+to separate application logic from Front End logic.
-* Exposure to using classes in JavaScript

-* Algorithms:
+You should gain some exposure using classes in JavaScript, although functions and Factory Functions trumps classes you should know how to use classes.

+### Algorithms

+You should be getting more an more confident using various different algorithms.

+Start by practicing these basic algorithms:

   * Find the biggest and the smallest value in a list.
   * Group data and then find the smallest and largest values.

-* Sort:
+  * Sorting data:

     * sorting using list’s sort method
     * Bubble sort

-* Converting:
+### Converting data

+An knowing how to convert between various different data types will serve you well.

+Practice to convert:

    * a list of Strings into a list of objects
    * a list to an object
    * an object to a list

-* Use various HTML form input tags text, select, radio & checkbox.
-* Create responsive web pages and widgets.
-With content displayed next to each other.
-With appropriate styling & spacing between screen components.

-## ES6

-ES6 skills
+### ES6

+ES6 is a foundational skill to acquire to use frameworks such as ReactJS & VueJS.

-Get more and more confident with these as you move through the programme.
+You will get more and more confident with these as you move through the programme.

 * Declaring variables using const & let
 * Destructuring